-DELETE Deletes a trait from the entity that is represented by the GUID. esented by the
+DELETE Deletes a tra GUID.
+Deletes a trait from the entity that is represented by the GUID.

 Parameters name description type default

 GUID The globally unique identifier of the entity. path

 traitName The name of the trait. path

-Response Body element: (custom)
+Response Body element: element: (custom)

-media types:
+media types: application/json

-application/json